 I find that my patients who are lacking in these six categories tend to have a more difficult health journey, but you can consciously cultivate all of these.

-Muddled thinking and forgetting names and words are so common today that it’s considered a normal part of getting older.
-Instead of settling for brain fog, see it as a clue that something needs to be addressed.
+Muddled thinking and forgetting names and words are so common today that these brain blips are considered a normal part of getting older.
+Not so!
+Brain fog is a clue that something is wrong.
 You have more brain cells than there are stars in the galaxy, and you need to take care of every single one.
-If you’re struggling with brain fog, here’s my guide to achieving mental clarity.
+If you’re struggling with brain fog, here’s my guide to reaching mental clarity.

 5. Your hormones are on point.

 If you get irritable, weak, or shaky if you miss a meal, chances are your blood sugar is not balanced and you are familiar with the state of being “hangry” (hungry and angry).
 Blood sugar stability is one of the most basic and crucial aspects of optimal health.
 If you aren’t sure about yours, you can get a fasting blood sugar test from your doctor.
-Also, here is my advice on 15 signs to look out for – plus exactly what to do for better blood sugar health.
+Also, here is my advice on 15 signs to look out for, plus exactly what to do for better blood sugar health.